mado-bohsali/BridgePaymentSoftware/mohamad-elbohsaly-week-1.md

 "payment gateways working with GoLang"
 "How to compose a technology stack"
-"What is the workflow of an ecommerce transaction"
+"What is the workflow of an ecommerce transaction" "What databse systems work with GoLang"

 Proposed technology stacks:
 Stack 1:

+The idiomatic way to use a SQL, or SQL-like, database in Go is through the database/sql package.
+It provides a lightweight interface to a row-oriented database.

+As for the web service, resources form the nucleus of any REST API design.
+Resource identifiers (URI), Resource representations, API operations (using various HTTP methods), etc. are all built around the concept of Resources.
+It is very important to select the right resources and model the resources at the right granularity while designing the REST API so that the API consumers get the desired functionality from the APIs, the APIs behave correctly and the APIs are maintainable.

 Stack2: